 If you have the wisdom of emptiness but no bodhicitta, you will not achieve full progress on the path.
 If you have no wisdom of emptiness but have bodhicitta, you are on the way no matter what happens.”

 I feel like bodhicitta, the thought of awakening, requires a certain amount of courage.
 You may have heard of “active bodhicitta.”
 To me, this means awakening is not realized merely by making a wish or a prayer.
 It means putting our altruistic intentions into action.
-That, at times, definitely takes some courage, but perhaps the greatest challenge, the one requiring the most courage, is to conquer our self-centered natures.
+That, at times, definitely takes some courage, but perhaps the greatest challenge, the one requiring the most fortitude, is to conquer our self-centered nature.

 Lama Govinda explains it this way,